Bethel (god)

-Bethel, meaning 'House of El' or 'House of God' in Hebrew, Phoenician and Aramaic, is thought by some to be the name of a god or an aspect of a god in some ancient middle-eastern texts dating to Assyrian, Persian and Hellenistic periods.
-The term appears in the Hebrew and Christian Bibles, but opinions differ as to whether those references are to a god or to a place.
+Bethel, meaning 'House of El' or 'House of God' in Hebrew, Phoenician and Aramaic, was the name of a god or an aspect of a god in some ancient Middle Eastern texts dating to the Assyrian, Achaemenid, and Hellenistic periods.
+The term appears in the Torah and the Christian Bible, but opinions differ as to whether those references are to a god or to a place.

 Historical records

 A 1977 book by Javier Teixidor cited some early references that support viewing Bethel as a god of Aramaean or Syrian origin.
 The author maintains that the origin of the god's cult is unknown, but provides what he believes to be some of the earliest references to the god: